Call4Cloud | MMP-C | Autopilot | Device Preparation

 5. Testing it

-With a compliance policy assigned to my devices instead of my users, I reinstalled the device and let it enroll into Autopilot by using pre-provisioning
+With a compliance policy assigned to my devices instead of my users, I reinstalled the device and let it enroll into Autopilot using pre-provisioning.
+As shown below, the first thing we will notice is that the device now gets a compliance policy assigned.

 At first, we will notice that the compliance policy still has some evaluating to do

 But after a minute or 2, it will be evaluated.
-Because it got evaluated, the built-in device compliance policy will get compliant even while our own compliance policy got non-compliant
+Because it got evaluated, the built-in device compliance policy will get compliant even while our own compliance policy was non-compliant

 If we take a closer look at the policy, as shown below, it will mention that the Bitlocker requirement isn’t getting compliant